 For ventilation and perfusion analysis, use a low- or high-pass filter with a cut-off at 0.7 Hz (Hertz) to suppress the respective other component [1-TXT].

-SCREEN: The filter with a cut-off of 0.7 Hz is being selected for ventilation and perfusion analysis.
+SCREEN: The effect of a filter with a cut-off of 0.7 Hz is being demonstrated for ventilation and perfusion analysis.
 TXT: Omit the first 20 images from further processing, except for perfusion analysis

 Perfusion and Ventilation